 – Shifts the responsibility and maintenance of hardware to the employee

 Implementing an effective BYOD Management is no longer an option.
-Business heads and the IT department needs to get together to chalk-out a perfect BYOD strategy that measures the BYOD risks and challenges as well as the advantages.
+A powerful and effective MDM Solution like Scalefusion can work wonders.
+However, the Business heads and the IT teams need to get together and chalk-out a perfect BYOD strategy that efficiently measures the BYOD risks and challenges as well as the advantages.
 They need to clearly outline the rules for personal device usage keeping in mind both the company goals as well as employee interests.